 - Third-party or Community plugin

 - A custom plugin developed, maintained, and supported by an external developer,

 not by Kong.
 Kong does not test these plugins, or update their version

 compatibility.
 If you need more information or need to have a third-party plugin

-updated, contact the maintainer through the Support link in a plugin
+updated, contact the maintainer by clicking Report an issue in the plugin

 - The Kong entity representing an external upstream API or microservice.

 - The Kong entity representing a way to map downstream requests to upstream

 - An entity that makes requests for Kong to proxy.
 It represents either a user

 - The API key.
 A unique string associated with a consumer.